-The ABC analysis model prioritizes products based on their value by categorizing inventory into three buckets: A, B, C.
+The ABC analysis model prioritizes products based on their value by categorizing inventory into three buckets: A, B, and C.

-- A - high-value products that generate the most profits.
+- A: high-value products that generate the most profits.

-- B - mid-tier products that have average sales velocity.
+- B: mid-tier products that have average sales velocity.

-- C - products that sell quickly but don’t generate much profit.
+- C: products that sell quickly but don’t generate much profit.

 Running an ABC analysis can help you save money by prioritizing inventory purchases and selling off obsolete inventory before it becomes worthless.
-It can also help you keep track of your most important assets and prevent them from becoming obsolescent during the season.
+It can also help you keep track of your most important assets and prevent them from becoming obsolete during the season.

 Economic order quantity (EOQ)

 EOQ helps you identify the optimal quantity of inventory to order.
 It takes into account three factors:

 It’s one of the hardest models to use for the average retailer.
 It’s recommended that you use EOQ only if you have an experienced inventory manager who has used JIT and EOQ before.
 Done well, using EOQ can reduce your holding expenses.